 How to Answer

-“Although I have limited exposure to SDLC, I’ve been involved in the UAT phase of some projects.
-I enjoy analyzing which aspects of a new software program or application are the hardest to implement, which are the easiest to accommodate, and how to proceed from there.”
+Although I have limited exposure to SDLC, I’ve been involved in the UAT phase of some projects.
+I enjoy analyzing which aspects of a new software program or application are the most challenging to implement, which are the easiest to accommodate, and how to proceed.

 3. Do you plan on continuing your education with an MBA?